radanalyticsio/oshinko-s2i/README.md

-# oshinko-s2i
+# oshinko-s2i #
-This is a place to put s2i images and utilities for spark application builders for openshift
+This is a place to put s2i images and utilities for spark application builders for openshift Look for additional README files in the subdirectories for more detail.

-## oshinko-get-cluster ##
+## common ##

-A small program to create a named cluster if it does not exist.
-This is needed by the startup scripts used by the various s2i images.
+Contains:

+* a startup script
+* a small go program that checks for the existing of a cluster and creates it if not present, returns the spark master url

+The components of common may be used by multiple s2i images.

-## s2i/pyspark ##
+## pyspark ##

-An s2i image for pyspark applications
+Contains an s2i image for pyspark applications, uses common.